kubevirt/user-guide/workloads/virtual-machines/startup-scripts.md

 ### Cloud-init UserData as k8s Secret

-Users who wish to not store the cloud-init userdata directly in the VirtualMachine spec have the option to store the userdata into a Kubernetes Secret and reference that Secret in the spec.
+Users who wish to not store the cloud-init userdata directly in the VirtualMachineInstance spec have the option to store the userdata into a Kubernetes Secret and reference that Secret in the spec.

-Multiple VirtualMachine specs can reference the same Kubernetes Secret containing cloud-init userdata.
+Multiple VirtualMachineInstance specs can reference the same Kubernetes Secret containing cloud-init userdata.

 Below is an example of how to create a Kubernetes Secret containing a startup script and reference that Secret in the VM's spec.